Workflows

 Output:

-- TODO Inventory: table/bullets with file:line and short description.
+- TODO inventory: table/bullets with file:line and short description.

 - Questions (if any): bullets.

-- Plan (pending approval): numbered steps.
+- Plan (awaiting approval): numbered steps.

 - Edits: apply once approved, then provide a brief summary.

-Workflow that asks the agent to add comments to the currently open file.
+A workflow that asks the agent to add comments to the currently open file.

-Goal: Improve code readability by adding concise, accurate comments without changing behavior.
+title: "Improve code readability by adding concise, precise comments without changing behavior"

 Scope: